What is nappy rash and how to treat it ?

 Quick actions to soothe the skin will ensure that the rash will go away rapidly - often in a matter of days!

-Avoid rubbing the skin too hard and refrain from using wipes containing alcohol.
-You could even go for a zero waste cleansing routine with Mustela's Eco-wipes.
-Reusable and washable, our wipes are made of 100% certified GOTS* organic cotton.
+Avoid rubbing the skin too hard, and refrain from using wipes containing alcohol.
+Mustela's Eco-wipes are made of 100% certified GOTS* organic cotton, so you can have a zero-waste cleansing routine.
+Our wipes are also reusable and washable.